JGohr/2Dto3DRaycaster/README.md

 # Tile Map Raycaster
-A tile based raycaster implemented in vanilla javscript
+A tile based raycaster implemented in vanilla javscript.

 A written article and demo was compiled into a react app for this project, feel free to check that out here: (https://github.com/JGohr/Create-Your-Own-Raycaster)